lgreco/comp-460-f25-week-00/README.md

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).

+Please do not modify the contents in folder `.devcontainer` and in file `requirements.txt`.

 ## How to work on this assigment

 There are three ways to prepare and submit this assigment: in GitHub Codespaces, in Google Colab, or in your own environment.